ibm-cloud-docs/openwhisk/activity_tracker.md

 After viewing events that are captured by {{site.data.keyword.at_full_notm}}, you can then analyze the events.
 {: shortdesc}

-**Identifying the {{site.data.keyword.openwhisk_short}} namespace that generates the event**.

-To identify the namespace for which the event was generated, look at the `target.id` field.
+Identifying the {{site.data.keyword.openwhisk_short}} namespace that generates the event :    To identify the namespace for which the event was generated, look at the `target.id` field.
 You can use this field to filter events, for example, showing events for only a specific namespace.

-You can use the CLI to find details about your [namespaces](/docs/openwhisk?topic=openwhisk-namespaces#how_list_namespace).
+:    You can use the CLI to find details about your [namespaces](/docs/openwhisk?topic=openwhisk-namespaces#how_list_namespace).

-**Getting the unique ID of a request**
+Getting the unique ID of a request

-Each action that you perform on a {{site.data.keyword.openwhisk_short}} namespace resource has a unique ID.
+:    Each action that you perform on a {{site.data.keyword.openwhisk_short}} namespace resource has a unique ID.

-To find the unique ID of a request, look at the `requestData.requestId` value that is set in the `requestData` field.
+:    To find the unique ID of a request, look at the `requestData.requestId` value that is set in the `requestData` field.

-**Getting request details**
+Getting request details

-The `requestData` field contains the name of the namespace entity such as action, package, trigger, or rule for which the event is generated.
+:    The `requestData` field contains the name of the namespace entity such as action, package, trigger, or rule for which the event is generated.
 This field is named according to the entity; for example, the name `requestData.actionName` is used for actions.

-Additionally, the `initiator.host.agent` field contains information about the user agent that sent the request.
+:    Additionally, the `initiator.host.agent` field contains information about the user agent that sent the request.
 If the action was initiated through the CLI, this field starts with `CloudFunctions-Plugin`, if it is initiated through the Cloud Console (UI), the value is `IBM Cloud Functions UI`.

-**Getting information for failures**
+Getting information for failures

-All events that are issued for failed actions display `failure` in the `outcome` field, and in addition provide more details as part of the `reason` field.
+:    All events that are issued for failed actions display `failure` in the `outcome` field, and in addition provide more details as part of the `reason` field.
 Note that the `reason.reasonForFailure` field might be especially helpful, as it contains details of the failure.

-**Custom views**
+Custom views

-For more information about generating custom views by using event fields, see [Creating custom views](/docs/activity-tracker?topic=activity-tracker-views).
+:    For more information about generating custom views by using event fields, see [Creating custom views](/docs/activity-tracker?topic=activity-tracker-views).